Michael-F-Ellis/htmltree/README.md

 </html>
 ```
 ## Discussion
-Importing * from elementwrappers.py provides 72 wrapper functions (as of this writing) that cover the most of the common non-obsolete HTML5 tags.
-To see the most up-to-date list you can do `help(elementwrappers)` from the command line of a Python interactive session or look futher down on this page for listing.
+Importing * from htmltree.py provides 72 wrapper functions (as of this writing) that cover the most of the common non-obsolete HTML5 tags.
+To see the most up-to-date list you can do `help(htmltree)` from the command line of a Python interactive session or look futher down on this page for listing.
 The function names and arguments follow simple and consistent conventions.

 - Functions are named by tag with initial caps, e.g. `Html()`
 - The signature for non-empty tags is `Tagname(*content, **attrs)`